salmg/TokenGet/README.md

 # TokenGet
 TokenGet is a tool to intercept Samsung Pay tokens using a credit card reader and a raspberry zero.

+You must edit the email from hotmail and the password of the account.

-To run the *.py when raspberry zero boots up, you have to add a line of code to the /etc/profile file like this: sudo nano /etc/profile
+To run the *.py after raspberry zero boots up automatically, you have to add a line of code at the end of /etc/profile file:

+sudo nano /etc/profile

-go to the last line and add it
+go to the end and add:

 sudo python ~/TokenGet.py